 Adoption/Partnership Makes a Difference

-Challenged by the concept that world evangelization could be completed by the year 2000 if churches will each take responsibility for a bite-sized piece (a people group), Central Lutheran decided earlier this year to take part in the Adopt-A-People program.
-On Sunday, September 18, the congregation officially adopted the Atyap (ah-chYAP) people of central Nigeria.
+Challenged by the concept that world evangelization could be completed by the year 2000 if churches will each take responsibility for a bite-sized piece (a people group), Central Lutheran decided to take part in the Adopt-A-People program.
+The congregation then officially adopted the Atyap (ah-chYAP) people of central Nigeria.

-One of the responsibilities the church has accepted by adopting the Atyap people is to support the Smiths translation work at a minimum rate of $10,000 a year.
-Further, the church intends to send all its childrens Sunday School offerings to the Smiths during the six weeks of Lent.
-These children will also be educated and informed about the Atyap people and the Smiths translation work.
+The church has decided to support the Smiths' translation work at a minimum rate of $10,000 a year.
+Further, the church intends to send all its children's Sunday School offerings to the Smiths during the six weeks of Lent.
+These children will also be educated and informed about the Atyap people and the Smiths' translation work.

 She said the mission board hopes the Adopt-A-People program will become so personal that members of CLC will come to know individual Atyaps by name and will become so concerned for them that they will pray regularly and specifically for them.

-In August, seven leaders from Central Lutheran made a trip to check out work the church sponsors in two parts of Africa.
+In August, seven leaders from Central Lutheran made a trip to witness firsthand the work the church sponsors in two parts of Africa.
 They spent a week in the area where the Smiths live and work.

-The team made the trip in order to gather information and resources about the Atyap people so they could do a better job of mobilizing the congregation as a whole during the churchs sesquiennial (every 18-month) Mission Festival to be held this coming November.
-Thus, the members of the church will be informed and educated in greater depth about the Atyaps, and be challenged to pray regularly for their spiritual and physical needs, for the missionaries, and for the translation work of the Bible into the Tyap (the Atyaps native) language.
+The team made the trip in order to gather information and resources about the Atyap people so they could do a better job of mobilizing the congregation as a whole during the church's annual Mission Festival held in November.
+Thus, the members of the church were educated in greater depth about the Atyaps, and were challenged to pray regularly for their spiritual and physical needs, for the missionaries, and for the translation work of the Bible into the Tyap (the Atyaps' native) language.